Hold On (Wilson Phillips song): Music video

 A music video was produced to promote the single, directed by English film, documentary and music video director Julien Temple.
-It begins with aerial shots of a mountain side.
-Wilson Phillips sings as they sit on the side of the mountain.
+It begins with aerial shots of a mountain side in California's San Gabriel Mountains.
+Wilson Phillips sing as they sit on the side of the mountain.
 Later, they sing as they sit together on the beach by the ocean.

-The video was later published on the group's official YouTube channel in March 2009.
-It has amassed more than 76 million views as of September 2022.
+Regarding the video, Wendy Wilson stated:

+Impact and legacy

+In 2017, Billboard magazine ranked "Hold On" number 15 on their "100 Greatest Girl Group Songs of All Time" list.
+In 2020, Cleveland.com ranked it number 37 on their list of the best Billboard Hot 100 No. 1 song of the 1990s.
+In 2022, Pitchfork ranked it number 246 on their list of "The 250 Best Songs of the 1990s".
+In October 2023, Billboard ranked "Hold On" number 312 on their "500 Best Pop Songs of All Time" ranking.